alexleboucher/docker-express-postgres-boilerplate/README.md

 If you encounter an error when running `yarn docker:up`, make sure you launched Docker Desktop.

 If you encounter an error when running a script, make sure you are in `api` container shell.

 ---

+## Upcoming Features

+You can see the upcoming or in progress features [here](https://github.com/users/alexleboucher/projects/1/views/1)

+---